 The first “star” you see at night might be a planet.
 How can you tell?
 Stars twinkle, but planets give off a steady light.
 Like the Moon, a planet doesn’t make its own light.
 It reflects the light of the nearest star.
 Planets are smaller than stars, but they look big and bright to us because they are much closer to Earth.

-Most of the planets will be hard to spot this summer, but Jupiter and its four largest moons will be in the ideal position for viewing on August 14.
+Most of the planets will be hard to spot this summer, but some planets will be positioned for better viewing.
 You’ll need binoculars or a telescope, so be sure your children have practiced using them before the big night.

 Meet Some Meteors

 A shooting star is really a meteor—a bright streak of light that we see when a small rocky body from space enters Earth’s atmosphere.
-You can see them any night of the year, but there are two excellent opportunities this summer:
+You can see them any night of the year.

 Spot a Spacecraft